A Quantile Variant of the EM Algorithm and Its Applications to Parameter Estimation with Interval Data: Examples of application of the proposed methods

-We simulated a data set with $\beta=5$ in which, out of $N=20$ observations, the largest five have been censored.
-The Type-II right censored sample thus obtained is as follows:
+Next, we generated a random sample of $n=20$ from the Rayleigh distribution with $\beta=5$ and the five largest data points were considered to be right-censored.
+The Type-II right-censored observations thus obtained are: 1.950, 2.295, 4.282, 4.339, 4.411, 4.460, 4.699, 5.319, 5.440, 5.777, 7.485, 7.620, 8.181, 8.443, 10.627, $10.627^+$, $10.627^+$, $10.627^+$, $10.627^+$, $10.627^+$.

-We use the MCEM sequences from (\ref{EQ:MCEMRayleigh}) for the MCEM and QEM estimates.
-The algorithms were run with $K=1,000$ for 10 iterations with two different starting values ($\beta^{(0)}=1,10$).
-Table~\ref{MCEM:Rayleigh} presents the iterations of the MCEM and QEM sequences.
-These iteration sequences show that the QEM converges very fast.
-The MLE is $\hat{\beta}=6.1341$.
-The QEM sequences (after rounding) are the same as the MLE up to third decimal place after the sixth iteration.
+We then generated the MCEM and QEM sequences from equation~(\ref{EQ:MCEMRayleigh}) in order to compute the MCEM and QEM estimates.
+Both algorithms were run with $K = 1,000$ for ten iterations with two different starting values, namely $\beta^{(0)}=1$ and $\beta^{(0)}=10$.
+The iterations of the MCEM and QEM sequences are shown in Table~\ref{MCEM:Rayleigh}.
+The iteration sequences illustrate the difference in the rate of convergence of the MCEM and QEM algorithms with the latter converging extremely quickly.
+Note that the MLE is $\hat{\beta}=6.1341$ and the QEM sequences are identical to the MLE up to the third decimal place after the sixth iteration.